camronCollinsworth/KnockKnockJokeEmailScript/README.md

 This will only work with gmail accounts that have been set up to use less secure apps applications through security settings and have generated a password key for the script.
 See less secure apps and app passwords.

+[https://www.youtube.com/watch?v=0zVzFadvEYk](app passwords) - The first half of this video will show what is needed